-Year 11 course (120 hours) English Advanced Indicative hours
+English Advanced Indicative hours

-Common module: Reading to Write 40
+Year 11 course Common module: Reading to Write 40

-Module A: Narratives that Shape our World 40
+(120 hours) Module A: Narratives that Shape our World 40

 Module B: Critical Study of Literature 40

 There are no prescribed texts for Year 11.

-Text requirements Students must study a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
+Text requirements rose fiction, drama,

 The Year 11 course requires students to support their study of texts with their own wide reading.

-Year 12 course (120 hours) English Advanced Indicative hours Common module: Texts and Human Experiences 30 Module A: Textual Conversations 30 Module B: Critical Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text requirements common module and/or Modules A and B Students are required to closely study four prescribed texts, one drawn from each of the following categories: Shakespearean drama prose fiction poetry OR drama The remaining text may be film, media or nonfiction text or may be selected from one of the categories above.
+Year 12 course (120 hours) English Advanced Indicative hours Common module: Texts and Human Experiences 30 Module A: Textual Conversations 30 Module B: Critical Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text requirements Students are required to closely study four prescribed texts , one drawn from each of the following categories: Shakespearean drama prose fiction poetry OR drama The remaining text may be film, media or nonfiction text or may be selected from one of the categories above.
 The selection of texts for Module C: The Craft of Writing may be drawn from any types of texts and do not contribute to the pattern of prescribed texts for the course.
 Students must study ONE related text in the common module: Texts and Human Experiences.